IBM copiers: Copier Art

 The American artist and writer named Pati Hill used the IBM Copier II to create artwork sometimes referred to as Xerox Art.
 In 1977 IBM loaned her a Copier II free of charge for two and a half years which she used to generate artwork for her books and exhibitions.

 IBM 3896

 The Copier II was also sold as the IBM 3896, tape/document converter.
 The IBM 3896 is used to copy adding machine tapes that were used for bank deposits.
 The top of the Copier was redesigned to handle these tapes and stack them in the correct order.
 Note the use of the term tape in the product name has nothing to do with magnetic tape, it refers to paper tapes.
 The 3896 was announced on April 5, 1977, and was withdrawn on July 25, 1980.

 IBM Series III Copier/Duplicator

-The IBM Series III was announced in March 1976.
+The IBM Series III was announced March 5, 1976.
 Unlike the Copier I and Copier II where a whole new design was released within 2–4 years, the Series III was not replaced with a new product, although it did have four major model releases.
+Development was started in Lexington but moved to Boulder during the summer of 1974.
+IBM described it as their most ambitious yet, combining the convenience of a copier with the speed of a duplicator making it an everything machine.
+When comparing to their earlier copiers, Dick Deatrick, IBM's Boulder plant manager, was quoted in IBM Think magazine as saying: “It’s been a standing joke around here that we ‘changed everything but the casters.’
+Well, even the casters have been changed."

 This was the first IBM copier to use the following: